Lists of electoral districts by country and territory: Italy

 For the election of the Italian Chamber of Deputies, since 1993 Italy is divided in 27 districts called circoscrizioni.
 However, the distribution of seats is calculated at national level, and the districts serve only to choose the single candidates inside the party lists.
 In the election of the Italian Senate, according to the Constitution, each Region is a single district, without connections at national level.

 In the regional elections, the districts correspond to the Provinces, even if some seats are allocated at regional level.
 For the Provincial elections, a special system is used, based on localized lists: even if the competition is disputed on provincial level, candidates are presented in single-member districts, and their final position inside each party list depends by the percentage of votes they received in their own districts.
 Finally, for the Communal elections no districts are used.

 Jamaica

 Constituencies are used for elections to the Parliament of Jamaica.

 Japan

 Japan's National Diet consists of two houses.
 The House of Representatives, also known as the Lower House, consists of 295 single-member districts and 11 multi-member (6-29 members) proportional representation blocks that represent broader regions of the country.
 This gives a total of 475 members in the house.

 The House of Councillors (Upper House) has 47 districts of 2-10 members that correspond with the 47 prefectures of Japan and a national proportional representation block that elects 96 members, giving a total of 242 members in the house.
 As a result of imbalances in the representation of rural and urban voters, legislation has changed the number of members representing some districts, while some rural districts will be merged by 2019.

+Kenya

 Kuwait

 There are five electoral districts in Kuwait.